toert/34_timemachine/README.md

 # Timer for Websites That Steal Your Time

 This project helps to control time was spent on sites.
 It requires special extension for Chrome browser.
+Now you have only 5 minutes to read article in your favourite website.
+After 5 minutes timer will send alerts every 30 secs.

 # Installing